Brotherhood Way Preschool

 Ages 2 – 5

-Brotherhood Way Preschool, located in the Lake Merced neighborhood, is rooted in Jewish values and San Francisco culture.
-We’re committed to giving children the freedom to discover their world through play.
+Brotherhood Way Preschool, located in the Lake Merced neighborhood, offers both half and full-day programs.
+Our play-based curriculum gives children the freedom to discover their world through play.

 Our preschools are built upon shared goals, values and knowledge that deliver the highest quality experience possible.
 We’re committed to creating an inclusive community that’s infused with meaningful Jewish values.
 We celebrate holidays with our children and families throughout the year as well as a weekly Shabbat.
 Our program is built on the fundamental premise that children learn and understand their world through play.
 Inspired by the Reggio Emilia philosophy, we provide a variety of opportunities for learning, exploration, creativity and self-expression.